 What is a gel pen?

 Gel pens allow for even writing and drawing and its tip doesn’t wear out like a felt-tip marker.
 They combine characteristics from ballpoint and rollerball pens.
-They use water-based gel ink that has a uniformity between both types of ink, making it less likely to smudge but still flows freely enough for easy writing.
+They use water-based gel ink that has a uniformity between both types of ink, making it less likely to smudge but still flow freely enough for easy writing.

 The ink in a gel pen is thick and opaque.
-This is why it shows up more clearly on dark surfaces than other pens.
+This is why it shows up more clearly on dark surfaces than on other pens.
 While the ink provides finer and more controlled lines of color, it has a slower drying time.

 The nibs in gel pens also produce better results in coloring fine details and tight spaces.
 The smaller nibs even allow for extra control making them efficient in embellishing your coloring books.

 Have you tried using gel pens in color-coding presentations, report charts, or texts on planners?

 This one seems like a very common question, but apparently, a very interesting one.
 My mind jumbles whenever someone uses the term ‘ink pen.’
 All pens I believe use and contain ink.
 Therefore, stating that something is a pen automatically means “with ink.”